 - Please note that, unless specified by the producer/s, if you arrive after the advertised start time of an event we will be unable to admit you.
 Tickets that are booked, but not paid for, will be released for general sale 15 minutes before the advertised start time of the event.

 - All transactions are processed in New Zealand Dollars.

-- The name that will appear on your statement will be the One Victoria Trust Ltd.
+- The name that will appear on your statement will be the One Victoria Trust.

-- The One Victoria Trust Ltd. is a registered company with charitable status within New Zealand.
+- The One Victoria Trust is a registered charitable trust within New Zealand.